 Having someone who is ultimately responsible for problem management can vastly help to improve your overall process.
 It means you have a colleague in charge who’s enthusiastic about solving problems, and who can motivate the team towards the same goal.

 But not only that.
-They’ll also have the crucial insight needed to monitor and analyze trends, which can help to validate the efforts and up-front energy that you’ve put into problem management.
+They’ll also have the crucial insight needed to monitor and analyze trends, which can help to validate the efforts and up-front energy that you’ve put into your problem management process.
 Beneficially, a problem manager can help to maintain momentum in the team, while supporting better internal organization when solving problems.

 Having a problem manager is great, but collaboration is key.
 Invite your team to make the most of their knowledge and experience by allowing them to contribute to problem management.
 This can add some interesting variety to their roles and can help you to identify a root cause more quickly if you have keen colleagues who are good at detecting issues.